 Facts, Identification and Control

-Starlings are pudgy birds about the size of robins.
-They vary in color from one season to the next, displaying purple-green feathers with white markings and a yellow bill in warm weather and darker feathers tipped in light brown with a blue-black bill in cold weather.
+Similar in size to robins, starlings are short-tailed birds with long, narrow beaks.
+They vary in color from one season to the next, displaying purple-green feathers with white markings and a yellow bill in warm weather and a brownish colored body with white spots and a blue-black bill in the colder weather months.

 Behavior, Diet & Habits

-The birds prefer fruits and seeds, either wild or cultivated.
-They supplement their diet during the spring breeding season with insects.
-They will eat virtually any livestock feed that is not bound and covered.
+European starlings prefer fruits and seeds, either wild or cultivated, and they frequently supplement their diet during the spring breeding season with insects such as grasshoppers, beetles, flies, caterpillars, snails, earthworms, millipedes and spiders.